 Automate production

 The Czech Republic is a country with a strong industrial tradition.
-Afterthe establishment of Czechoslovakia in 1918, 70% of the industrial production of the former Austro-Hungarian Empire was located on its territory.
+After the establishment of Czechoslovakia in 1918, 70% of the industrial production of the former Austro-Hungarian Empire was located on its territory.
 During the period of communism, industry was the main sector in the expansion of the economy.
 Today the Czech Republic is the second most industrialised country in the European Union.
-The industrial sector accounts for almost 29 % of Czech economic output, which is significantly more than in neighbouring Germany (23,6 %) or far above the EU average (20,5 %).
-Production of motor vehicles and their components holds the strongest position and dominates Czech industry, accounting still for more than a quarter of total industrial revenues and a quarter of total exports from the Czech Republic.
+The industrial sector accounts 27 % of Czech economic output, which is more than in neighbouring Germany (24 %) or far above the EU average (20.6 %).
+Production of motor vehicles and their components holds the strongest position and dominates Czech industry, accounting still for more than a quarter of total manufacturing revenues and a fifth of total exports from the Czech Republic.

-Industry 4.0 is on the rise, robotisation of production is accelerating
+Industry 4.0 and robotisation of production is a hot topic

 The number of robots in the Czech Republic is growing, the potential is still high